Here are the Basics

 Watch the Video

-You can have a much better idea of how to pronounce vowel sounds correctly by watching the video version of this lesson.
+You can have a much better idea of how to make those sounds correctly by watching the video version of this lesson.

 It will also make it easier to differentiate the sounds that are similar and the ones that don't necessarily exist in English.